aPisC/phroper/readme.md

 ```

-In php file, you must provide the ROOT constant as the root of phapi server, to handle dynamic imports correctly.
+In php file, you must provide the ROOT constant as the root of Phroper server, to handle dynamic imports correctly.
-Make an instance of Phapi, register the handlers, and call run method.
+Make an instance of Phroper, register the handlers, and call run method.

 Example of index.php: